 This degree is an academic program for graduates who seek to enter the ministry with skills in both theology and in counseling.
-Students accepted into the dual degree program would be able to complete the requirements for both Divinity and Counseling in four years instead of the usual five years.
-In this combined program, neither the M.Div nor the MA in Counseling degree is compromised.
+Students accepted into the dual degree program can complete the requirements for both Divinity and Master of Arts in Counseling degrees in four years instead of the usual five.
+In this combined program, neither the MDiv nor the MA in Counseling is compromised.
 The curriculum is in line with the accreditation bodies of both partners.
-Graduates would also meet the educational requirements of licensure as professional counselors in North Carolina and in most other states.
+Graduates will meet the educational requirements of licensure as professional counselors in North Carolina and in most other states.